-What is a Continuity of Operations Plan?
+Continuity of Operations Planning

 Create a Continuity of Operations Plan for your department

-Please contact email@example.com or ph.
-(208) 426-4991 and we will provide training and materials to help you complete the plan.
+Please contact by emailing email@example.com or calling (208) 426-4991 and we will provide training and materials to help you complete the plan.

 Key Planning Principles